DragonSpit/HPCsharp/README.md

 Also, several generic version of two element swap.

 ## Zero Array Detect
 Detects whether a byte array is zero in every byte.
-Runs at 17 GBytes/sec on a quad-core laptop, using a single core.
+Runs at 17 GBytes/sec on a quad-core laptop, with two memory channels, using a single core.
 Provides short-circuit, early exit when a non-zero value is detected while scanning the array.
+Provides scalar, SSE, scalar-unrolled, SSE-unrolled, scalar unrolled multi-core, and SSE unrolled multi-core implementations.
+On dual memory channel CPUs, SSE-unrolled is the fastest.
+For systems with more memory channels, SSE unrolled multi-core will most likely have the highest performance.

 ## Parallel Copy
 *Method*|*Collection*|*Parallel*